Practice Policies & Notices

 Insurance & Reimbursement

-• Insurance coverage depends on eligibility and verification completed before your appointment.
+Insurance coverage depends on eligibility and verification completed before the appointment.

-• Required paperwork must be submitted at least 48 business hours prior to confirming coverage.
+Required paperwork must be submitted at least 48 business hours before appointments requiring insurance verification.

-• Clients are responsible for all costs not covered by insurance, including denied claims, deductibles, co-pays, and co-insurance.
+Clients remain responsible for all costs not covered by insurance, including denied claims, co-pays, deductibles, co-insurance, and non-covered services.

-• A New Hope Psychiatric Services submits claims as a courtesy, but final coverage decisions are made by your insurance carrier.
+A New Hope Psychiatric Services submits insurance claims as a courtesy.
+Final coverage decisions are made solely by the insurance carrier.

-• Self-pay rates must be elected prior to the date of service.
-Retroactive self-pay elections are not permitted once a claim has been submitted.
+Self-pay rates must be elected before the date of service.
+Retroactive self-pay elections are not permitted after claim submission.

-• Accounts with an outstanding balance of $200.00 or more may be placed on account hold if the balance is not resolved.
+Accounts with an outstanding balance of $200.00 or more may be placed on account hold.
+Future non-emergent appointments may be canceled, suspended, or placed on administrative hold until the balance is resolved.

-• Clients will be provided up to seven (7) calendar days from initial notification to:
+Clients will generally be provided up to seven (7) calendar days from notification to resolve balances, update payment information, establish an approved payment plan if offered, and/or resolve billing discrepancies.

-• If the balance remains unresolved after seven (7) days, or if the client is unreachable, future non-emergent appointments may be canceled or suspended until the account is resolved.
+If the issue remains unresolved after seven (7) calendar days, future non-emergent appointments may be canceled, suspended, or placed on administrative hold until resolved.

-• Administrative exceptions may be granted at the discretion of the practice and will be documented in the client’s chart.
+Administrative exceptions may be granted at the discretion of the practice.

-• Account holds and appointment suspensions are administrative actions and are separate from the practice’s internal collections process or any referral to third-party collections, which may occur after additional notice and timeframes as outlined in applicable billing procedures.
+Account holds and appointment suspensions are administrative actions and are separate from the practice’s collections procedures or referral to third-party collections.

 Same-Day Appointment Fees